Online MBA...your way!

 Do online courses charge a different rate?

-Online courses charge the same rate as all other MBA courses.
+Online courses are the same standards and charge the same rate as all other MBA courses.

 How will I interact with my instructor and other students?